Sixtus94/Javascript-Projects/README.md

-# Javascript-Projects
+# Javascript-Projects1
-# This Repository will contains my new codes on Javascript projects
+## This Repository will contains new codes on Javascript projects
+###Javascript_expression.alert